ethereum/ethereum-org-website/src/content/staking/solo/index.md

 There are a variety of options available to help you with your setup.
 Use the above indicators to help guide you through the tools below.

-> Please note the importance of choosing a [minority client](/developers/docs/nodes-and-clients/client-diversity) as it improves the security of the network, and limits your risk.
+<Emoji text="⚠️" mr="1rem" /> Please note the importance of choosing a <a href="/client-diversity">minority client</a> as it improves the security of the network, and limits your risk.
 Tools that allow you to setup minority client are denoted as "multi-client."

 <StakingProductsCardGrid category="nodeTools" />

 **Key Generators**

+These tools can be used as an alternative to the [Staking Deposit CLI](https://github.com/ethereum/staking-deposit-cli) to help with key generation.

 <StakingProductsCardGrid category="keyGen" />